gruvw/strudel.nvim/README.md

     -- (optional, default: false)
     hide_error_display = false,
   },
+  -- Automatically start playback when launching Strudel -- (optional, default: true) start_on_launch = true,
   -- Set to `true` to automatically trigger the code evaluation after saving the buffer content -- Only works if the playback was already started (doesn't start the playback on save) -- (optional, default: false) update_on_save = false,
-  -- Enable two-way cursor position sync between Neovim and Strudel editor.
-  -- (optional, default: true)
-  sync_cursor = true,
+  -- Enable two-way cursor position sync between Neovim and Strudel editor -- (optional, default: true) sync_cursor = true,
-  -- Report evaluation errors from Strudel as Neovim notifications.
-  -- (optional, default: true)
-  report_eval_errors = true,
+  -- Report evaluation errors from Strudel as Neovim notifications -- (optional, default: true) report_eval_errors = true,
-  -- Path to a custom CSS file to style the Strudel web editor (base64-encoded and injected at launch).
-  -- This allows you to override or extend the default Strudel UI appearance.
-  -- (optional, default: nil)
-  custom_css_file = "/path/to/your/custom.css",
+  -- Path to a custom CSS file to style the Strudel web editor (base64-encoded and injected at launch) -- This allows you to override or extend the default Strudel UI appearance -- (optional, default: nil) custom_css_file = "/path/to/your/custom.css",
   -- Headless mode: set to `true` to run the browser without launching a window